Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 Cerenia for Dogs Who Have Motion Sickness

-Cerenia is often prescribed to prevent motion sickness in dogs who are four months or older.
-It is given in tablet form two hours prior to travel.
-The Cerenia dose for dogs given for car sickness is a significantly higher dose than is used for vomiting.6,7
+It is given in tablet form two hours before travel, and the dose given for car sickness is significantly higher than the dose for vomiting.6,7

 Cerenia for Dogs Facing Surgery